Contraception for women

 There are many things to consider before you bring a child out into the world – financial stability, security and most importantly, are you and your partner ready.
 Beginning to lose your nerve there, are you?
 This is when you get down on your knees and thank the heavenly Gods for contraception!

 The world is ablaze with the choices of contraception available.
 But, before you pick the closest one available to you, there are certain things you should consider because different methods suit different people in different stages of life.
-Ask yourself these questions:
+Ask yourself these questions to make better-informed decisions on contraception options:

 1.How important is it for you to avoid pregnancy?
 Is it very important, or could you manage if you became pregnant?